nwheels-io/NWheels/CONTRIBUTING.md

 - Prefer [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration)
 - Write code with no [smells](https://en.wikipedia.org/wiki/Code_smell); when changing existing code, [refactor](https://martinfowler.com/books/refactoring.html) as necessary
 - Write simple, readable, self-descriptive code
-  - when you code, don't think about writing the code; think about reading it.
+  - when you are coding, don't think about writing the code; think about reading it.
-  - choose descriptive names
+  - choose self-explanatory names
   - write short methods; code of every single method should be trivial to understand
-  - prefer immutable objects, because they don't add side effects to the system.
+  - whenever possible, make objects immutable; immutable objects don't add side effects to the system.
   - prefer readability over optimization; do not optimize, unless you've measured a performance bottleneck.
-- Delegate validation of your design intentions to compiler, as much as possible
+- Delegate validation of your intentions to compiler, as much as possible
   - wherever possible, apply `readonly` to fields
   - use least possible visibility for types and members
 - Cover production code with tests